djsime1/awesome-flipperzero/FAQ.md

 ### What does it mean when no sectors could be read on a Mifare Classic?
 > The data on Mifare Classic cards is split up into sectors, and each sector is protected by two keys.
 > If no sectors were read, then Flipper's dictionary attack has failed to find any valid keys.
 > If you know the keys, you can manually input them under the "Extra Actions" menu of the NFC app.
-Otherwise, try attacking the reader with mfkey32v2 as described a few questions down.
+Otherwise, try attacking the reader with mfkey32 as described a few questions down.

 ### What does it mean when some but not all sectors could be read on a Mifare Classic?
 > The data on Mifare Classic cards is split up into sectors, and each sector is protected by two keys.
 > The read wasn't successful, but it didn't fail either.
 Some of the card's data was read and saved, but not all.
-> Even if not all sectors were read, you should inspect the dump with the mobile app to see if the missing data is necessary or not.
+> Even if not all sectors were read, you should inspect the dump with the [mobile app](https://flpr.app/) to see if the missing data is necessary or not.
 In a few rare cases, semi-read cards can be emulated in place of the original without issue.
 > If you still need the rest of the keys, read the next question.

-### How to I get Mifare Classic keys from a reader with [mfkey32v2](https://github.com/equipter/mfkey32v2)?
+### How to I get Mifare Classic keys from a reader? (mfkey32 attack)
-> (WIP, Note to self: https://regex101.com/r/iXmE2N/2)
+> Read this documentation article: [https://docs.flipper.net/nfc/mfkey32](https://docs.flipper.net/nfc/mfkey32)

 ### Why isn't Mifare Classic emulation working?
 > Flipper emulates Mifare Classics according to official specification docs (at 13.56 mhz), however certain card readers operate at slightly different frequencies (such as 13.50 mhz).
 Since Flipper is unable to detect the frequency (like a real card does), it also can't correct for these minor errors.